ttcchhmm/uapoly-backend/docs/README.md

 - `endOfTurn`: A player's turn has ended.
 The client should emit one of the following events to proceed : `trade`, `manageProperties`, `declareBankruptcy`, `nextPlayer`.
 The data sent by the server will be a JSON object with the following properties:
   - `gameId`: An integer representing the game ID.
 This is the same as the game ID in the REST API.
   - `accountLogin`: A string representing the player name.
+- `cardDrawn`: A player drew a card.
+The data sent by the server will be a JSON object with the following properties:
+  - `gameId`: An integer representing the game ID.
+This is the same as the game ID in the REST API.
+  - `accountLogin`: A string representing the player name.
+  - `description`: The description of the card.

 ### Schemas
 The following schemas are used by the Socket.IO API: